rbpeng/stat359_final_report/README.md

 ![Grant Permissions](https://github.com/rbpeng/stat359_final_report/blob/master/AWS%20Lake%20Formation%20Grant%20Permissions.PNG?raw=true)

 Step 6:
 This is where the analytics portion of the data science pipeline begins and the data ingestion portion ends!
-As of step 5, we have finished setting up the data lake architecture with Lake Formation.
+As of step 5, we have finished setting up the data lake architecture with Lake Formation (and so I didn't work a great deal with these analytics tools beyond what was in the demo walkthrough).
 Here is a diagram of where Lake Formation fits into the data science framework:
 ![Lake Formation](https://docs.aws.amazon.com/lake-formation/latest/dg/images/overview-diagram.png)

+With AWS Lake Formation, we now have a centralized platform to build, secure, and manage the data lake foundation that we deployed above.

 ## Further Insights